nikolareljin/homebrew-tap/README.md

 # nikolareljin/homebrew-tap

-Homebrew formulas for tools published under the nikolareljin GitHub account.
+This repository is a Homebrew tap for command-line tools published by Nikola Reljin.
+It provides prebuilt binaries via Homebrew for fast, reliable installation on macOS (Apple Silicon and Intel).

 ## Install